micheal-el07/complaint-backend/Documentation/PROJECT PLANNING.md

 8. This framework gave the opportunity for developers to plan and design their system accordingly without being tied to specific architecture or design.
 9. Typescript enforced the used of type in declaring variables to ensure for type safety and it is more readable and easier to be maintain compared to Javascript.

 ## Text Classification System

 ![alt text](<Screenshot 2025-02-17 004407.png>)

 10. The stack choosen for the text classification system is FastAPI framework, with python as this framework is the fasted among Python framework.
 11. Python have the most support for machine learning oriented project as it have many libraries that supports for many use case for artificial intelligent with wide community support.
+12. For the technique used to classify the text is zero-shot classification, this technique does not require prior field related data and able to classify text based on semantic relationship or description.